codecraftingtools/codecraftingtools.github.io/_sources/design.rst.txt

 Shared Memory
-  The use of shared memory is a simple, commonly-used, and very efficient, method of passing data between software components.
+  The use of shared memory is a simple, commonly-used, and very efficient method of passing data between software components.
 In this scheme, components read input data from and write data to predetermined shared memory locations.
 There are, however, several major drawbacks to this approach: